StackVista/stackstate-cli/generated/stackstate_api/docs/ComponentHealthHistory.md

 ### NewComponentHealthHistory

-`func NewComponentHealthHistory(id int64, startTime int32, endTime int32, healthStateChanges []ComponentHealthChange, ) *ComponentHealthHistory`
+`func NewComponentHealthHistory(startTime int32, endTime int32, healthStateChanges []ComponentHealthChange, ) *ComponentHealthHistory`

 NewComponentHealthHistory instantiates a new ComponentHealthHistory object This constructor will assign default values to properties that have it defined,